 Alongside his ongoing retreats, he has spent longer periods of residency in Buddhist Zen and Benedictine monasteries, as well as in Mexico and Southern India studying with a teacher of the Tamil Siddhar tradition.

-Driven by a fascination with a human life as a living experiment, and committed to understanding it through direct experience rather than intellectual theory, Alessandro has applied his inward exploration outwardly to as broad a spectrum of living modes as possible.
+Driven by a fascination with a human life as a living experiment, and committed to understanding it through direct experience rather than intellectual theory, Alessandro has applied his inward exploration outwardly to a broad spectrum of living modes.

-His path has included working in Argentina as an assistant horse trainer using natural horsemanship, employ in Southern France as a winemaker, apprenticing as a wilderness guide with Rite of Passage Journeys in the US and a stint in Canary Wharf in financial services.
+His path has included working in Argentina as an assistant horse trainer using natural horsemanship, employ in Southern France as a winemaker, apprenticing as a wilderness guide of youth rites of passage in the US and most recently as a frontline support worker with homeless young people.

 Alessandro resides between London and northern Italy applying the ZENOLETHIA method with an international client base.
 He is currently studying the transformative power of inquiry as taught by the Greek philosopher Plotinus.